AsOne2020/BoatView360/README.md

 ## Usage Instructions

-- **Client**: Must install this mod to gain full view control
+- **Client (Required)**
+  The mod **must** be installed on the client to enable unrestricted 360° view while sitting in a boat.

+- **Server (Optional)**
+  Installing the mod on the server is optional.
+  However, to ensure everyone in multiplayer sees accurate 360° head rotations, **all three parties must have the mod installed**:
+    - Your client
+    - Other players’ clients
+    - The server

-- **Server**: Optional installation.
-If the server does not have this mod installed, other players will not be able to see your view exceeding ±105 degrees
+If any party does not have the mod installed, only your own camera view will be affected, and other players will still see your head rotation limited to ±105°.

 ## Credits